notsidney/nesappscraper/README.md

 ## NESA HSC Paper upload schedule
 This crawler should be loaded frequently during the HSC exam block to get the latest papers.
-In 2017, papers are usually uploaded **two days** after the exam before noon.
+In 2017, papers are usually uploaded **two business days** after the exam, around noon.

 ## Acknowledgements
 * Scrapy: https://scrapy.org/